djeada/Databases-Notes/notes/06_distributed_databases/02_partitioning.md

 Imagine a colossal table that stores millions of rows.
 Searching through this massive table every time can be time-consuming and inefficient.
 Partitioning slices the table into smaller sections based on specific criteria, allowing the database engine to quickly locate and retrieve the data it needs.

-Here's an ASCII illustration of how a large table might be partitioned:

 ```
 +----------------------------------------------+
 |                 Large Table                  |